-4 Code §2010; Tax Cuts and Jobs Act of 2017.
-This assumes that each spouse is a US citizen.
-For a discussion of the gift and estate taxation of non-US persons, see Carrie Larson, Planning for Non-US Citizens (a publication of the UBS Advanced Planning Group).
+5 Code §2010; Tax Cuts and Jobs Act of 2017.
+This assumes that each spouse is a US person for estate tax purposes.

-The current GST tax exemption is \$12.06 million (in 2022, indexed for inflation and scheduled to sunset after December 31, 2025).
+The current GST tax exemption is \$12.92 million (in 2023, indexed for inflation and scheduled to sunset after December 31, 2025).
 Generation-skipping transfer (GST) tax exemption While the lifetime exemption applies to the business owner's assets that are given during lifetime or at death, the GST tax exemption is typically used to avoid tax at the business owner's children's or grandchildren's deaths.
 To understand the GST tax exemption, it's important to provide some context.
 Soon after the federal estate tax was enacted in 1916, attorneys for wealthy families found that there was a gaping loophole.
 The estate tax applies to everything an individual owns at death.
 What if a wealthy parent paid estate tax at their death and left their child's inheritance in a lifetime trust for the child's benefit, and when the child died, the assets continued in trust for their children?
 The trust's assets weren't included in the child's estate because they didn't own them even though they could benefit from them.
 The assets were owned by an irrevocable trust that continued at their death for the benefit of their children.